 Police car accidents are much more complicated than regular car accident claims.
 Claims involving city or state employees have a different claims process and can take much longer to resolve.
 There are also the frustrations that go along with dealing with any government agency, like struggling to get ahold of the right person to give you a straight answer.

 When an injury victim is dealing with physical recovery, getting back to work, and taking care of vehicle repairs, the last thing they have time to deal with is government bureaucracy.
-Instead of trying to handle a serious accident claim alone, hiring the right personal injury lawyer will mean the injury victims and their families can rest assured knowing they are in good hands.
+Instead of trying to handle a serious accident claim alone, hiring the right personal injury lawyer will mean the injured victims and their families can rest assured knowing they are in good hands.

 Call us for help...